 You can find the receiving address in the wallet you created to manage your cryptocurrency.
 Each coin has its own type of alphanumeric address, and each wallet has its unique addresses.
 Do you manage multiple coins in one wallet?
 Then each coin has its own receiving address.

-- Bitcoin: A bitcoin receiving address always starts with the number 1 or 3.
+- Bitcoin: A bitcoin receiving address starts with the number 1 or 3 or bc1.

 - Ethereum: An ether receiving address always starts with 0X.